 As doctors and scientists have learned more about desmoid tumors, they’ve developed new treatments.
-Targeted therapies work by targeting or blocking proteins in desmoid tumor cells.
-Several treatments are available, but only one has recently been approved by the United States Food and Drug Administration (FDA).
+These include targeted therapies, which work by targeting or blocking proteins in desmoid tumor cells.

 In this article, we’ll cover four facts about targeted therapies for desmoid tumors.
 We’ll discuss what these drugs are, how they work, and when you may be treated with one.
-To learn more about how a targeted therapy may fit into your desmoid tumor treatment plan, talk to your doctor.

 Scientists have developed targeted therapies to target or block proteins in desmoid tumor cells.
 Without these proteins, the cells no longer receive signals telling them to grow and divide.
 This lack of signaling causes the desmoid tumors to stop growing or shrink.

-Targeted therapies are considered systemic therapies because they can affect the entire body.
-Although these drugs are systemic, they are designed to target desmoid tumor cells specifically.
-In theory, they leave your other healthy cells alone.
 This is why targeted therapies have the potential to have fewer side effects compared to chemotherapy drugs, which can affect healthy cells in addition to tumor cells.

-Many people with desmoid tumors are watched carefully by their health care team.
-Before starting treatment, the team uses scans to see if the tumor grows.
-This approach is called active surveillance.
 Your desmoid tumor care team may recommend treatment with targeted therapy if your tumor progresses or is causing symptoms or other problems.
-If your tumor progresses, your health care team will help you understand if targeted therapies are a good option for you.
+If your tumor progresses, your healthcare team will help you understand if targeted therapies are a good option for you.

-In November 2023, the FDA approved nirogacestat (Ogsiveo) as the first treatment specifically for adults with progressing desmoid tumors.
-Nirogacestat is known as a gamma-secretase inhibitor.
-It works by blocking the enzyme gamma-secretase, preventing it from activating another protein called Notch.
+Nirogacestat works by blocking the enzyme gamma-secretase, preventing it from activating another protein called Notch.
 Scientists believe desmoid tumor cells use Notch proteins to grow and divide.

-Researchers studied nirogacestat in large, regulated studies known as clinical trials.
-They found that nirogacestat slowed desmoid tumor progression compared to a placebo (inactive treatment used for comparison in clinical trials).
-Additionally, a study cited in The New England Journal of Medicine found that 41 percent of participants who took nirogacestat had significant desmoid tumor shrinkage (by at least 30 percent).
+The clinical trial found that 41 percent of participants who took nirogacestat had significant desmoid tumor shrinkage by at least 30 percent.
 Only 8 percent of those who took the placebo had significant tumor shrinkage.

 When choosing a desmoid tumor treatment option, your doctor or oncologist (cancer specialist) will weigh the benefits and risks.
 It’s important to discuss possible side effects and how the medication may affect your quality of life.
-Be sure to talk to your oncology team if you’re concerned about starting a new treatment.

-In clinical trials, the most commonly reported side effects of nirogacestat treatment included:
+The most commonly reported side effects of nirogacestat treatment included:

 Doctors treat desmoid tumors with several TKIs.
 It’s important to note that the FDA hasn’t approved any TKIs specifically for desmoid tumors.
 Instead, doctors prescribe them off-label, meaning they’re used for conditions other than what they were originally approved for.

 Below are some TKIs that are used to treat desmoid tumors.
-Your health care team can help you understand why a specific drug might be recommended and the benefits and risks of the available treatments.
+Your healthcare team can help you understand why a specific drug might be recommended and the benefits and risks of the available treatments.

 Potential side effects of sorafenib include:

-Another TKI, pazopanib (Votrient), is typically used to treat soft tissue sarcomas (cancers) and kidney cancer.
-One clinical trial from France assigned participants with desmoid tumors to pazopanib or the chemotherapy drugs vinblastine and methotrexate.
 The authors found that more than 80 percent of people who received pazopanib and 54 percent of those who received chemotherapy were progression-free at six months.
-This means that their cancer didn’t grow or spread during this time.
+This means that their tumor didn’t grow or progress during this time.

 Common side effects of pazopanib include: